About the Program

 COVID-19 College Readiness Exemption

-Beginning the summer of 2020 and over the next academic year (2020-2021), South Plains College willexempt dual credit students who cannot produce TSI, ACT, SAT or STAAR scores, from their college-readiness requirements for the next academic year, based on TAC 4.54(b).
+Beginning the summer of 2020 and continuing through the 2021-2022 academic year, South Plains College willexempt dual credit students who cannot produce TSI, ACT, SAT or STAAR scores, from their college-readiness requirements for the next academic year, based on TAC 4.54(b).

 High School students who want to use this exemption, must provide documentation (an unofficial transcript) to the Dual Credit Office that confirms a current high school GPA of 80 or above.
 For students who are incoming 9th graders, similar documentation must be provided to confirm that a student completed 8th grade with a final GPA of 80 or above.